WHAT TO DO IN MEXICO – PLACES TO VISIT AND THINGS TO DO

-Mesoamerican Barrier is the second largest reef system globally and stretches from Cancun all the way down to Honduras!
+Mesoamerican Barrier is the second largest reef system globally and stretches from Cancun all the way down to Honduras (it is almost 700 kilometers).
 The only reef larger is the Great Barrier Reef in Australia.

-The reef system is beautiful, and you can not only see vibrant corals but snorkel with sea turtles.
+The reef system is beautiful, and you can see vibrant corals and snorkel with sea turtles.
 This reef can be accessed from any point along the Caribbean coast of Mexico, but the best spots are Isla Mujeres, Cozumel, Puerto Morelos, and Akumal.

 Visit a Biosphere

 Mexico is home to 12 biospheres, which are scattered throughout the country, and depending on which area you travel to, there will always be something amazing to see.